oracle/terraform-provider-oci/website/docs/d/limits_services.html.markdown

 * `description` - The friendly service name.
 * `name` - The service name.
 Use this when calling other APIs.
-* `supported_subscriptions` - An array of subscription types supported by the service. e,g The type of subscription, such as 'SAAS', 'ERP', 'CRM'.
+* `supported_subscriptions` - An array of subscription types supported by the service.
+For example, the type of subscription, such as SAAS, ERP, or CRM.